 The Federal Highway Administration (FHWA) selected California as a Pedestrian and Bicycle Safety Focus State in 2015 due to its high rate of pedestrian and bicyclist fatalities.
-The Focus Cities program in California is a joint project of UC Berkeley SafeTREC and California Walks and supports community efforts to build a culture of safe walking and biking through community programs and events.
+The Focus Cities program in California is a joint project of UC Berkeley SafeTREC and California Walks that supports community efforts to build a culture of safe walking and biking through community programs and events.

 About the Focus Cities Program

-SafeTREC and California Walks support local advocacy, community, and agency partner efforts in each of the seven Focus Cities to engage and educate residents on pedestrian and bicycle safety (the CA Focus Cities are San Francisco, San Jose, Fresno, Bakersfield, Los Angeles, Santa Ana and San Diego).
+SafeTREC and California Walks support local advocacy, community, and agency partner efforts in each of the seven Focus Cities to engage and educate residents on pedestrian and bicycle safety (Focus Cities in California are San Francisco, San Jose, Fresno, Bakersfield, Los Angeles, Santa Ana and San Diego).
 We provide customized technical assistance, regular support for data collection and analysis, and educational/outreach efforts such as:

 Listserv for information exchange between advocacy, community and agency partners from each California Focus City;

-- Webinars on the latest topics in pedestrian and bicycle safety, such as designing bike and pedestrian streetscapes that work for seniors and people with disabilities;
+Webinars on the latest topics in pedestrian and bicycle safety, such as designing bike and pedestrian streetscapes that work for seniors and people with disabilities;